kryton-me/kryton-me.github.io/2022-05-DirtySearchTool.md

 Dirty Search tool
 ---
 There have been a few occasions where I need to search through a big pile of data files for a file name or type.
-Yes I could use the opertaing system's tool but this has proved less than usefull (I'm looking at you Windows) and slows the system down every time you search.
+Yes I could use the operating system's tool but this has proved less than useful (I'm looking at you Windows) and slows the system down every time you search.

 This sounds like a job for a few shell commands.

 # Caching a list of files
 The reason I wish to cache and search later is that I can do the cache when the drive is not in use i.e. schedule it at night.
 Using an operating system search I have noticeably degraded performance of a drive in the past.
 It also means you need to do it when there has been a change not every search.

-To do this I use the tree command, the following options are handy to inclued:
+To do this I use the tree command, the following options are handy to include:

 * -d directories only, if your after a directory
 * -a inclued hidden files (starting with a '.')